scylladb/scylladb/docs/upgrade/upgrade-to-enterprise/upgrade-guide-from-5.0-to-2022.1/upgrade-guide-from-5.0-to-2022.1-rpm.rst

    CentOS only:

-   If you first installed an earlier version of ScyllaDB Open Source using a ScyllaDB image (for example, AMI) and then upgraded to version 5.0, you need to run an additional command ``sudo yum install scylla-enterprise-machine-image`` to upgrade to ScyllaDB Enterprise 2022.1:
+   If you use a cloud image with a preinstalled version of ScyllaDB (for example, AMI), you need to install an additional package ``scylla-enterprise-machine-image`` with the ``sudo yum install scylla-enterprise-machine-image`` command:

     .. code:: sh